 Map with the most beautiful museums in Paris

 Most of the museums are within walking distance of each other.
 So, on a rainy day, it’s easy to walk from one museum to the other.
-Here is a map with all the museums I’ve mentioned in this article:
+Here is a map of all the museums I’ve mentioned in this article:

 These are my favorite museums in Paris.
 Which one is your favorite?